Post

 Results

-• Light sensor value changes were immediately reflected in the app
+• Light sensor changes were instantly reflected in the app

-• Manual light control from the app was delivered to NodeMCU in real-time
+• Manual controls from the app reached the NodeMCU in real-time

-• Reduced battery consumption compared to HTTP polling
+• Battery consumption dropped significantly compared to HTTP polling

 Lessons Learned

-• Felt the difference between HTTP and TCP sockets
+• I got to experience the difference between HTTP and TCP sockets firsthand

-• Choosing the right communication method for the situation matters
+• Choosing the right communication method for your use case matters

-From developing the project that won 2nd place (President’s Award) at the 1st Woosong University National SW Club Competition.
+From developing the 2nd place award-winning project (President’s Award) at the 1st Woosong University National SW Club Competition.

 This post is licensed under CC BY 4.0 by the author.